nhsconnect/prm-repo-gp2gp-messenger/README.md

 `npm test` or `./tasks test`

-Run the integration tests
+Run the integration tests.

+1. Run `docker-compose up` to set up the message queues.
+2. Run `npm run test:integration`.

-`npm run test:integration` or `./tasks test_integration`
+Alternatively, run `./tasks test_integration` (runs the tests within a Dojo container)

 Run the coverage tests (unit test and integration test)

+1. Run `docker-compose up` to set up the message queues.
+2. Run `npm run test:coverage`.

-`npm run test:coverage` or `./tasks test_coverage`
+Alternatively, run `./tasks test_coverage` (runs the tests within a Dojo container)

 ## Start the app locally

-1. Run the message queues in docker by using `docker-compose up &`, make sure your .env has the following config
+1. Run the message queues in docker by using `docker-compose up &`.
+Make sure your .env has the following config
 2. Run a development server with `npm run start:local`, to start together with a linked MQ server.
+You can access the queues using the Rabbit MQ console on: http://localhost:15672/
 3. If successful, it will print a message similar to the following in the terminal: